101 EMI Shielding tips and tricks

 28 To reduce cost, the connection can be improved by using a

-It is possible to integrate an IP sealing with the EMI gasket.
-The IP gasket on the “water side “ protects the EMI gasket against corrosion.
+32 Right dimension It is possible to integrate an IP sealing with the EMI gasket.
+The IP gasket on the “water side “ protects the EMI gasket from corrosion.

 Prevention of corrosion